-- 14. The headship rates used in the 2012-based Household Projections are considered to be more reliable than the previously published (2011-based) Interim Household Projections.
-The 2012-based Household Projections generate a higher level of anticipated household growth for a given population than the previous (2011-based interim) Household Projections.
-If headship rates remained static then the housing need would be around 815 dwellings per annum. - 15.
-Once applying the formation rates from the 2012-based household projections to the long-term population estimates (and including a vacancy allowance) it is concluded that the (unconstrained) demographic-based need for housing in the Borough is for around 895 915 dwellings per annum in the 2014-33 period linked to the GLA 10-year migration projection.
+- 13. Once applying the formation rates from the 2014-based household projections to the long-term population estimates (and including a vacancy allowance) it is concluded that the (unconstrained) demographic-based need for housing in the Borough is for around 1,047 dwellings per annum in the 2014-33 period linked to the GLA 12-year migration projection.
 This is at the bottom end of the range identified by the demographic projections but is consistent with past trends in population growth.
-Evidently taking account of land supply, expected growth will be lower, which could result in a stronger relative ageing of the population in the Borough. - 16.
+Evidently taking account of land supply, expected growth will be lower, which could result in a stronger relative ageing of the population in the Borough. - 14.
 In drawing conclusions on the potential OAN, these figures should be regarded as a minimum level of provision.
-Economic factors do not provide an upside to this assessment of need: they show a need for 741 893 homes per annum based on forecasts which potentially overstate the likely performance of the Borough's economy given in particular a diminishing stock of office floorspace available to accommodate jobs growth. - 17.
-In respect of affordability issues, in terms of market signals and affordable housing need, whilst in an unconstrained situation these might be considered as justifying higher housing provision relative to the demographic need, this is unrealistic set against a constrained land supply.
-A notional 'unmet housing need' should be measured against the demographic-based need set out (895 915 dwellings per annum).
+Economic factors do not provide an upside to this assessment of need: they show a need for 963 homes per annum based on forecasts which potentially overstate the likely performance of the Borough's economy given in particular a diminishing stock of office floorspace available to accommodate jobs growth. - 15.
+In respect of affordability issues, in terms of both market signals and affordable housing need, whilst in an unconstrained situation these might be considered as justifying higher housing provision relative to the demographic need, this is unrealistic set against a constrained land supply.
+A notional 'unmet housing need' should be measured against the demographic-based need set out (1,047 dwellings per annum).

-Affordable Housing Need & Market signals
+Affordable Housing Need & Market Signals

-18. Market signals section indicates that house prices increased by a third between 2010-15 and are higher than in many Outer London Boroughs.
+16. Market signals section indicates that house prices increased by a third between 2010-15 and are higher than in many Outer London Boroughs.
 Rental costs have increased 39% between 2011-15, alongside a substantial increase of PRS between 2001 and 2011 but particularly in the post recessionary period.
 In both cases this represents a significant growth in housing costs in real terms.
 The evidence suggests entry level house prices in the Borough in 2014 were 14.5 times the incomes of younger households - significantly above the Outer London average of 9.8.

-- 19. Affordable housing need has been assessed using the Basic Needs Assessment Model, as set out in Planning Practice Guidance.
-Set against a limited supply of affordable housing and high costs for market housing for sale and rent, a high need for affordable housing is shown 906 households per annum.
-This level of need is assessed on an unconstrained basis. - 20.
+- 17. Affordable housing need has been assessed using the Basic Needs Assessment Model, as set out in Planning Practice Guidance.
+Set against a limited supply of affordable housing and high costs for market housing for sale and rent, a high need for affordable housing is shown 964 households per annum.
+This level of need is assessed on an unconstrained basis. - 18.
 The high level of affordable housing need clearly justifies policies seeking to maximise the delivery of affordable housing in the Borough, so far as this does not render development unviable.
 The Council's current policies seek 50% on-site affordable housing on development schemes of over 10 dwellings, and contributions to affordable housing on smaller sites.
 The needs evidence will need to be brought together with a Plan-wide Viability Assessment in drawing conclusions on future policies for affordable housing provision, but would justify a continuation of the current policy approach.